pyrocms/pyrocms-docs/content/plugins/streams/entry-form.md

 # Entry Form

-<p>PyroStreams gives you tools to allow for modification of data through PyroCMS page templates, so you can build data interactions without having to give users access to your control panel.</p>
+<p>Streams gives you tools to allow for modification of data through PyroCMS page templates, so you can build data interactions without having to give users access to your control panel.</p>

 * {{ docs:id_link title="The Entry Form" }}
 * {{ docs:id_link title="Form Parameters" }}